5 Bad Eating Habits and How to Break Them

-Killing your workouts and eating healthy meals are crucial components of healthy, sustainable weight loss.
-But sometimes — even when it feels like you’re doing everything right — the scale won’t budge.
+Working out and eating clean are crucial components of healthy, sustainable weight loss.
+But sometimes the scale won’t budge, even when it feels like you’re doing everything right.
 What gives?
+You’ve likely adopted some bad eating habits that are making more of an impact on your weight than you think.

 1. Skipping Meals

 Hitting snooze a few too many times, meetings that run through your lunch hour, and last-minute plans can leave you hungry for hours on end.
 And then when you do get a chance to sit down for a meal, you’re more likely to eat everything in sight.